In the process of being updated

 It is now generally well-accepted that gender-specific language should only be used for references to persons of one gender or the other, for example in provisions that deal with women taking maternity leave.
 In all other cases, it should be avoided.

 There are a number of ways to avoid using gender-specific language.
 Many gender-specific terms may be replaced with gender-neutral terms that have the same meaning.
-Of course, current drafting practices already require that legislative counsel select gender-neutral terms over gender-specific terms.
+Of course, current drafting practices already require that drafters select gender-neutral terms over gender-specific terms.
 For example:

 Note that the pronoun(s) that follow may also need to be changed when any of the above suggestions are used.